-If a student’s appeal is approved, he/she is placed on Financial Aid Probation (see below for terms of Max-Time Probation) and required to sign a SAP Probation Contract.
+If a student’s appeal is approved, they will be placed on Financial Aid Probation (see below for terms of Max-Time Probation) and required to sign a SAP Probation Contract.
 While on Probation, the student may receive financial aid for one subsequent semester.
 The Financial Aid Appeal Committee may require specific standards or restrict the number of courses a student may take during a Probationary semester as part of the student’s academic plan.
-The student is strongly encouraged to follow the academic plan he/she established with an academic advisor.
+The student is strongly encouraged to follow the academic plan they established with an academic advisor.

 The Probation status may end after one semester, if the student meets the terms of the appeal, and:

-If a student on Probation completes the 66.67% Pace requirement and earns a minimum 2.00 semester GPA, but does not have the required cumulative GPA, he/she may remain on Probation status and continue to receive aid for an additional subsequent semester.
-A student may remain on Probation status as long as he/she meets the 66.67% Pace and 2.00 GPA standards each semester, until he/she establishes the required cumulative GPA.
+If a student on Probation completes the 66.67% Pace requirement and earns a minimum 2.00 semester GPA, but does not have the required cumulative GPA, they may remain on Probation status and continue to receive aid for an additional subsequent semester.
+A student may remain on Probation status as long as they meet the 66.67% Pace and 2.00 GPA standards each semester, until they establish the required cumulative GPA.

 If an appeal is approved for an extension of the 150% timeframe, the student will be maintained on Financial Aid Probation and must sign a SAP Probation Contract; in addition, the following standards must be maintained until the student successfully completes the degree or certificate: